Healthy Homes Assessment Ascot Park

 Home Assessments Ascot Park for Rental Properties

-• Are the floor spaces well-insulated?
-Is there a ground moisture barrier in place?
+• Are the floor spaces covered in insulation and is there a ground water barrier in place?

-• Does the ceiling insulation require topping up or replacing?
+• Does the ceiling insulation require to be topped up or replaced?

 home assessments for rental properties